 Hand washing, diapering, sanitizing, and laundering policies

-- The provider will wash her hands before and after diapering, toileting, eating, handling and preparing food, and handling contaminated materials and before and after administering medication.
+- The provider will wash her hands before and after diapering, toileting, eating, handling and preparing food, handling contaminated materials and before and after administering medication.

 - Diapers will be changed regularly and immediately after a bowel movement.
 Bottoms will be thoroughly cleaned with baby wipes.
 Other types of preparations (ointments, powders, etc.) must be provided by parents/guardians.